malikahussain/malikahussain.github.io/_publications/2010-10-01-paper-title-number-2.md

 permalink: /publication/2020-01-01-household-transition-toilet
 excerpt: 'This study examines the role of government schemes in facilitating household transition to modern toilet facilities in India.'
 date: 2020-01-01
-venue: 'Journal of Biosocial Science'
+venue: 'Revise and Resubmit- Journal of Biosocial Science'
 paperurl: 'http://malikahussain/files/paper3.pdf'
 citation: 'Hussain, Malik Altaf.
 (2020).
 "Household Transition to Toilet in India; Role of Government Schemes." <i>Journal of Biosocial Science</i>.'
 ---